-Everyone likes a laugh and God knows Corbyn’s a bit of an arse, but shooting the democratically elected Leader of Her Majesty’s Opposition has a teeny hint of ‘military coup’ about it.
+Everyone likes a laugh and God knows lefties need a good-natured ribbing, but shooting the democratically elected Leader of Her Majesty’s Opposition has a teeny hint of ‘military coup’ about it.

 What to do instead: Use an uncontroversial image for target practise, such as the reviled Crazy Frog or Piers Morgan.

 Look out for tell-tale signs that your initiation rituals are going too far.
 These include:

 * You have beaten your new colleague unconscious;

 * They are reluctant to drink the 20th pint of urine and bleach;

 What to do instead: Maybe just make them sit in a bath of cold beans or something?
 Or wedgies?
 Wedgies are fine.

 Appearing in selfies with ‘Tommy Robinson’

 ‘Tommy Robinson’ may be a celebrity of sorts, but having your picture taken with him has connotations of right-wing extremism, Islamophobia and being mates with total bellends.

 What to do instead: Stick to mainstream celebrities.
 They’re so desperate for a bit of populist publicity you could probably get Myleene Klass, Carol Vorderman and everyone off The X-Factor to turn up at your barracks within an hour of putting a request on Facebook.